 Entry to Portugal is allowed to:

-ePLF can be found here:
+ePLF can be found below:

-Entry to Romania is allowed to:
+Entry to Romania is allowed to passengers:

 Flights from Austria, Belgium, France, Germany, Iran, Italy, Netherlands, Spain, Switzerland, Turkey, USA and United Kingdom are suspended.